 Wheat allergy should not be confused with gluten sensitivity!

-the symptoms of food allergies).
+information on the symptoms of food allergies).

 Gluten sensitivity, or celiac disease, results from an abnormal reaction by the immune system to a protein in grains such as